LOUISVILLE, Ky (WDRB) -- Americans celebrate Independence Day with fireworks, lighting grills, and even firing up smokers.

-Of course, Americans love celebrating with an array of grilled or smoked meats.
-And those are usually served with a variety of sides many of which are hearty salads.
+An array of grilled, or smoked meats are usually served with a variety of sides many of which are hearty salads.
 Cool salads complement, and enhance the flavors of grilled foods with their crunch, creaminess, and interesting flavor combinations.
 While we probably don't give it much thought, the wide variety of salad dressings, and types of salads can be largely credited to Americans of the early 20th century.

 In the 1900's, American chefs put their creative minds to work, and came up with a variety of salad dressings.
 In fact, most of what we find on store shelves today are the same ones that were created in that salad heyday.
 Dressings like Green Goddess, French, Italian, and Thousand Island were all part of this salad renaissance.
 Creamy dressings were popularized when Richard Hellman, a deli owner in New York, began to sell mayonnaise.
 Mayonnaise itself though was created hundreds of years earlier in France.
 Marzetti's brand salad dressings started appearing on store shelves because Joe Marzetti couldn't keep up with requests for his old world recipes.

 Iconic salads like Waldorf, Cobb, and Caesar salads were part of this salad 'storm', and still are on menus nationwide.
 Interestingly, they were created by West coast chefs for Hollywood's movers and shakers during that time.
 International favorites such as Italian Panzanella, bread and tomato salad, can be found even today in many magazines, and online with dozens of variations.
 Nicoise Salad, from France is one of the most argued salads.
 What ingredients, proper assembly, and whether to serve on a bed of lettuce, or tomatoes makes this a real conversation starter, or ender depending on who wins the argument!